 - How you can object to a Civil Penalty

-The amount of the fine imposed by the Home Office will depend on a range of factors as the Home Office imposes a sliding scale to calculate the fine, depending on what the Home Office official assesses the circumstances of the illegal working and any mitigating factors, such as:
+The amount of the fine imposed by the Home Office will depend on a range of factors.
+The Home Office imposes a sliding scale to calculate the fine, depending on the circumstances of the illegal working and any mitigating factors, such as: